mayankd101/STAT-4830-Mayank-Sai-Ayush-project/final_report.md

 </p>

-This project instead focuses on minimizing the wall-clock time required for a Vision Transformer to achieve a target test accuracy threshold on CIFAR-10.
+This project instead focuses on minimizing the wall-clock time required for a Vision Transformer to achieve 85% accuracy on CIFAR-10.
 The project evolved substantially throughout development.
 Initial work focused on improving throughput and hardware efficiency through systems-level optimizations such as mixed precision, optimized data loading, learning-rate scheduling, and compiler-level acceleration.
 While these techniques improved per-step efficiency, they did not sufficiently address convergence inefficiency.

 This observation motivated a shift toward knowledge distillation and optimization-focused learning strategies.
 The project ultimately investigated how teacher-guided supervision and representation alignment could improve learning efficiency and reduce time-to-target performance.